a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

 See how the four containers use different IP addresses, while being part of a single docker network.
 (We've abbreviated the output for clarity.)

-To recap: you've downloaded the Hyperledger Fabric samples repository from GitHub and you've got the basic network running on your local machine.
+To recap: you've downloaded the Hyperledger UDO samples repository from GitHub and you've got the basic network running on your local machine.
 Let's now start to play the role of MagnetoCorp, who wish to trade commercial paper.